-The graduation ceremony will take place in the school auditorium on the day and time specified by the District.
+The graduation ceremony will take place on the day and time specified by the building principal..
 The graduation candidate will be required to wear appropriate attire, as directed.
 Each candidate must wear the approved cap and gown to participate in the ceremony.